DerekvdVen/maresme-county-gloria/README.md

 ### To see the results of the analysis:

-Open `analysis.ipynb` in your favorite IDE or checkout the presentation
+Open `analysis.ipynb` in your favorite IDE or view a powerpoint presentation or pdf in presentation/

 ### To access results through the api: